da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 1. mvn failsafe:integration-test (Running all acceptance tests)
 1. mvn failsafe:integration-test -Dit.test=ATUseCaseX (Run a single acceptance test)

+### Build and acceptance test the application on a Continuous Integration machine

+All you need then to do for a build that gets automatically deployed locally and acceptance tested is to run

+    -Pvm3 this is the environment setting of the install script which indicates we're on a development workstation

+1. cd DNSCore/ContentBroker
+1. mvn deploy -Pvm3

 ### Continuous Delivery Workflow